IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 topo = Topology("temperature_sensor")
 ~~~~~~

-A streaming analytics application is a directed flow graph that specifies how data is generated and processed.
+A streaming analytics application is a directed graph that specifies how data is generated and processed, also called a "flow graph".
 The `Topology` object contains information about the structure of the directed flow graph.

 ## 2.6 Defining a data source